 Are you curious about how you can see one of Europe’s best Christmas markets AND enjoy it sustainably?
 I knew you were – because that is the best way to experience the holidays while giving back!
 Strasbourg is famously known as the Christmas capital of Europe.
 The Alsatian capital is undoubtedly deserving of this title.
-Strasbourg Christmas markets flawlessly combine modern alternative Christmas markets focused on sustainability and international culture while still providing plenty of those picturesque traditional Christmas markets.
-I’ve got both covered in this alternative and sustainable guide to Strasbourg Christmas Markets.
+The Strasbourg Christmas markets flawlessly combine modern alternative Christmas markets focused on sustainability and international culture while still providing plenty of those picturesque traditional Christmas markets.
+I’ve covered both for you in this alternative and sustainable guide to Strasbourg Christmas Markets.

 Make sure you pin this post to your dream European Christmas market board to always have it on hand.